nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a company: `add`

-Adds a point-of-contact to the company.
+Adds an empty company to the list without any POC (Point-Of-Contact) and transactions.

-Format: `add coy/COMPANY n/NAME hp/NUMBER e/EMAIL loc/ADDRESS`
+Format: `add n/NAME loc/ADDRESS`

+* Use `create` command to add POC to the company.

 Examples:
-* `add coy/MacDonalds n/James hp/98765432 e/jamesho@example.com loc/West Coast Park`
+* `add n/MacDonalds loc/West Coast Park`
-* `add coy/KFC n/Tom hp/85948392 e/tom@example.com loc/Yishun Street 81`
+* `add n/KFC loc/Yishun Street 81`

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from JeeqTracker.

 Format: `clear`